liamgeo/CurrencyFair/README.md

 Logout page- This page was created to log the current user out.

-The relevant code can be accessed in the Main.
+The relevant code can be accessed in the Master.